Everyone has to eat. But not everyone knows how to save money on groceries.

 In some markets, they’re ready for prime time.
 Ian Atkins orders staples through subscription, which offers even deeper discounts.
 “By setting up the subscription, you’ll have the items you’re most often running to the supermarket for arriving at your doorstep like clockwork,” says Atkins, the chief financial analyst for the site FitSmallBusiness.com.

 Consider coupons, but don’t go overboard

 In other words, time your purchases to fit your needs and not those of the grocery store.
 It’s tempting.
-The coupon game can be addictive, as I noted in a recent story.
+The coupon game can be addictive.
 Apps like Coupons.com or Retailmenot.com might save you a bundle, but they might also nudge you into buying products you don’t need.
-Before you jump into the coupon game, make sure you’re playing it — and are not getting played by the grocery store.
+Before you jump into the coupon game, make sure you’re playing it — and are not getting played.